Building a brighter future for agriculture

 Parliamentary Standing Committee on Natural Resources undertakes follow-up visit to Fransfontein Community Garden

 The Environmental Investment Fund of Namibia (EIF), in conjunction with the ministry of agriculture, water and land reform, is implementing a Green Climate Fund (GCF)-funded project titled: 'Improving Rangeland and Ecosystem Management Practices of Smallholder Farmers Under Conditions of Climate Change in Sesfontein, Fransfontein and Warmquelle Areas' (IREMA Kunene Project).
+The project aims to contribute to the reduction of the vulnerability of smallholder farmers under climate change conditions by safeguarding natural capital to sustain agricultural production systems.

 In August, the Parliamentary Standing Committee on Natural Resources visited the Kunene Region to become acquainted with the activities of GCF-funded projects being carried out by the EIF.
 The tour's goal was to examine the impact of climate change and to inspect progress made in terms of IREMA project's activities/interventions.